hikeventures/hikeventures.github.io/_posts/reviews/2017-05-06-Hilleberg-Unna-Mesh.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/33643508724/in/dateposted-public/" title="Hilleberg Unna Inner Mesh"><img src="https://c1.staticflickr.com/5/4178/33643508724_4e18f2b2a7_k.jpg" width="2048" height="1367" alt="Hilleberg Unna Inner Mesh"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-What about condesation?
+What about condensation?
 Unfortunately, condensation also freezes on the Inner Mesh.
 However, I did not see that as a big issue as it disappeared after a few minutes from the mesh once the sun came out.

 ## Conclusion

 The Hilleberg <a href="http://amzn.to/2pRlpxL" rel="nofollow">Unna Inner Mesh</a> and the <a href="http://amzn.to/2qNRTZk" rel="nofollow">Unna Tent</a> is currently my go-to solo tent configuration.
 The Hilleberg Soulo is also a nice tent but it's just too short.
 The Unna offers much more space and it's also possible to create a vestibule within the tent.
 The best feature on the Hilleberg Unna is the big panorama window which is even better when combined with the Unna Inner Mesh Tent.
 Moreover, a free self-standing will allow you to pitch the tent even on very difficult ground.
+I can also recommend the [Therm-A-Rest XTherm](Therm-A-Rest XTherm) sleeping pad and the [Western Mountaineering VersaLite](http://amzn.to/2pTVO9F) 3-season down sleeping bag together with this tent.

 <a href="http://amzn.to/2pRlpxL" rel="nofollow"><button type="button" class="btn btn-danger">See on Amazon</button></a>